FOREX-Dollar ticks up ahead of central bank meetings next week

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo, Editing by Robert Birsel)
+(Reporting by Iain Withers, additional reporting by Kevin Buckland in Tokyo, Editing by Robert Birsel, William Maclean)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.